khibino/haskell-relational-record/quickstart.md

     % runghc hello.hs
     SELECT ALL 0 AS f0, 'Hello' AS f1;

 OK.
-Next, let's execute this SQL in SQLite3:
+Next, let's execute this SQL in SQLite:

     % runghc hello.hs | sqlite3 dummy.db
     0|Hello